Florida's Imperiled Species Management Plan

 4 Amphibians are in the plan: The Florida bog frog relies upon shallow, slow flowing watery habitat with plant diversity, maintained by natural or prescribed fires.
 Other amphibians in the plan: Florida bog frog, Pine barrens treefrog, Georgia blind salamander and gopher frog.

 9 Fish are in the plan: The 1 and a half inch blackmouth shiner is among the smallest of Florida minnows and needs healthy riparian zones where streams and rivers meet land.
 Other fish in the plan: bluenose shiner, crystal darter, harlequin darter, Lake Eustis pupfish, key silverside, mangrove rivulus, saltmarsh top minnow and Southern tessellated darter.

 3 Invertebrates are in the plan: While the colors of the Florida tree snail vary a lot, they are all the same species, found in South Florida on smooth-barked trees and shrubs such as gumbo limbo and sea grape.Other invertebrates in the plan: Black Creek crayfish and Santa Fe cave crayfish.

-The full list of Florida's federally-listed species and state-listed species that already have a draft and final management plan, including those 57 that are included in the ISMP, can be found in Florida's Endangered and Threatened Species List .
+The full list of Florida's federally-listed species and state-listed species, including those 57 that are included in the ISMP, can be found in Florida's Endangered and Threatened Species List.